Male Sugar Baby Dating Logo

 Intercity Movement — Hidden Overlap Layer

-• Second or third meetings happen in different locations than the first
+• Second or third interactions frequently occur in a different city than the initial meeting, reinforcing informal familiarity

 Safety, Distance, and Environment Control